A theory of locally impenetrable elastic tubes: An elastic tube hanging under self-weight

-The BVP is solved using a parameter continuation scheme implemented in \texttt{AUTO 07P} \cite{doedel1998}.
+The BVP is solved using a parameter continuation scheme implemented in \texttt{AUTO-07P} \cite{doedel1998}.
 We present an example of an elastic tube of radius $t=0.025L$ pinned at its terminal ends.
-The curvature at the lowest point hits its peak $\hat\kappa L = 1/0.025 = 40$ at $\Delta = 0.0697L$ for value of $\alpha = 4.86\times 10^4$, which corresponds to a very soft material\footnote{As an example, a tube made of Polydimethylsiloxane (PDMS) material with $E=0.57$ MPa, $\rho=980 Kg/m^3$, $t=2.5 mm$ and $L=1.657 m$ would result in an $\alpha=4.86\times 10^4$.} \cite{wang2014,brounstein2021}.
+The curvature at the lowest point hits its peak $\hat\kappa L = 1/0.025 = 40$ at $\Delta = 0.0697L$ for a value of $\alpha = 4.86 \times 10^4$, which corresponds to a very soft material\footnote{As an example, a tube made of polydimethylsiloxane (PDMS) with $E=0.57$~MPa, $\rho=980~\text{kg/m}^3$, $t=2.5$~mm, and $L=1.657$~m would result in $\alpha=4.86 \times 10^4$.} \cite{wang2014,brounstein2021}.
 Reducing $\Delta$ further leads to the nucleation and propagation of an active region of constant curvature.
-The configurations without the impenetrability constraint enforced are shown in Fig. \ref{fig:elastica}a, whereas configurations obtained using the present theory are shown in Fig. \ref{fig:elastica}d.
-The difference in the shape of the elastic tube in and around the active region, is shown in \ref{fig:elastica_u2} in the curvature plot.
-Although not visible to the naked eye, there is a tiny jump in the curvature across the boundaries of the active region $s_1$ and $s_2$ in Fig. \ref{fig:elastica_u2}, even though the internal moment is continuous.
-The continuity of the internal moment can be written as $\jump{Ku_2 + \Lambda} = 0$ by use of \eqref{eq:moment_jump_condition} and \eqref{eq:piecewise_constitutive_relation_elastica} where a jump in $\Lambda$ must compensate for the jump in $u_2$.
-The differences in the magnitude of $m_2, n_1,$ and $n_3$ are very small when compared to solutions of the standard KRT, as can be seen in Fig. \ref{fig:elastica_m2}, \ref{fig:elastica_n1}, and \ref{fig:elastica_n3}.
+The configurations without the impenetrability constraint enforced are shown in Fig.~\ref{fig:elastica}a, whereas configurations obtained using the present theory are shown in Fig.~\ref{fig:elastica}d.
+The difference in the shape of the elastic tube in and around the active region is shown in the curvature plot in Fig.~\ref{fig:elastica_u2}.
+Although not visible to the naked eye, there is a tiny jump in the curvature across the boundaries of the active region $s_1$ and $s_2$ in Fig.~\ref{fig:elastica_u2}, even though the internal moment is continuous.
+The continuity of the internal moment can be written as $\jump{Ku_2 + \Lambda} = 0$ by use of \eqref{eq:moment_jump_condition} and \eqref{eq:piecewise_constitutive_relation_elastica}, where a jump in $\Lambda$ must compensate for the jump in $u_2$.
+As in the example of a fully flexible tube, the existence of jumps in the curvature of the centerline here is consistent with the regularity results proved by \citet{gonzalez2002} for self-contacting tubes.
+The differences in the magnitude of $m_2, n_1,$ and $n_3$ are very small when compared to solutions of the standard KRT, as can be seen in Figs.~\ref{fig:elastica_m2}, \ref{fig:elastica_n1}, and~\ref{fig:elastica_n3}.
 This example demonstrates that for tubes made of extremely soft materials, bending elasticity alone may not be sufficient to compute accurate shapes.

-Finally, we demonstrate in the next section a 3D example of our theory comprising a highly twisted elastic rod, and how accounting for local impenetrability results in significant differences in the deformed configuration as compared to the standard Kirchhoff rod theory solutions.
+Finally, in the next section, we demonstrate a 3D example of our theory comprising a highly twisted elastic rod and show how accounting for local impenetrability results in significant differences in the deformed configuration as compared to the standard Kirchhoff rod theory solutions.